featured image - how to sell a property

 If you are selling a property portfolio and one or more properties are in negative equity, it can complicate the selling process.
 Negative equity means that the outstanding mortgage on a property is higher than the property’s current market value.

-One option is to negotiate with your lender to accept a lower amount in full settlement of the mortgage.
+One option is to negotiate with your lender to accept a lower amount in full mortgage settlement.
 However, this is not always possible, and you may still be liable for the remaining balance.
 Alternatively, you could consider delaying the sale of the property until its value increases, or you may need to contribute additional funds to cover the negative equity.

 It is important to seek professional advice from a financial advisor or accountant to understand your options and the potential financial impact of selling a property in negative equity as part of your portfolio.